Online-Marktplätze: E-Commerce Chancen und Risiken

 4: An ideal test environment

 Launching a new marketplace environment is much faster than building your own online store.
 This is one of the reasons why marketplaces are particularly well suited for testing new products.
-In addition, the sample size is considerably larger due to the traffic.
+In addition, the sample size is much larger due to the traffic.
 On a marketplace, you quickly get a feel for whether the launch of a new item is worthwhile or not.

 5: Your business can be expanded very easily.